 The Magic School Bus Goes to Seed

-With help from Ms. Frizzle's class, students find out how seeds are created, and how they travel and grow into plants.
+With help from Ms. Frizzle's class, students find out how seeds are created, how they travel, and how they grow into plants.

 Field Trip Notes